Britney Spears biography

-Spears proved that she can still make powerful pop music in 2011 with Femme Fatale, which featured such hits as "I Wanna Go" and "Till The World Ends."
+Spears proved that she can still make powerful pop music in 2011 with Femme Fatale, featuring such hits as "I Wanna Go" and "Till The World Ends."
 The recording climbed to the top of the charts, becoming her sixth number-one album.
 In addition to all of this commercial success, Spears seemed happier in her personal life.
-She and boyfriend Jason Trawick got engaged in December of 2011.
+She and then-boyfriend Jason Trawick got engaged in December 2011.

 In 2012, Spears took on a new challenge: She joined the judges' panel of the popular singing-competition show The X Factor in its second season, embracing the role of being a critc of others' work.

 Fellow judge Simon Cowell described Spears as "very unpredictable," according to People magazine.
 "You never know what is going to happen.
 She has taken this very seriously and she's surprisingly quite mean."

 During an interview on The Ellen Show, Spears stated that she uses "constructive criticism" with the show's contestants.
 She also explained that she prefers to be honest and candid in her critiques, saying, "I think it's the thing to do."
 Actress-singer Demi Lovato and music mogul L.A.
 Reid also served as judges during The X Factor's second season.
 Spears and Reid left the series after 2012; Lovato stayed on and was joined by Kelly Rowland and Paulina Rubio.